david-yost/BookNotes/transformed.md

 - The product model collapses when you do not hold your product managers to a high enough bar, the team is missing needed cross-functional skills, the stakeholders don't trust the team, and the product teams can't deliver desired outcomes.
 - In order to be successful, a product manager needs unencumbered access to three consituencies; users and customer, product data, and business stakeholders
 - Produc thought leader Shreyas Doshi refers to true domain expertise as domain knowledge minus domain dogma.

+### Chapter 11 - Product Designers

+> "Design is not just what it looks like and feels like.
+Design is how it works." -Steve Jobs